 No, it does not.
 While employees may hear their bosses and managers say that they can just fire them for any reason at any time, that is not necessarily true.
 There are many employee protections in place.
-First, there are a number of California State and US Federal laws that protect employees, like the California Fair Employment and Housing Act (FEHA) and the Civil Rights Act of 1964.
+First, a number of California State and US Federal laws protect employees, like the California Fair Employment and Housing Act (FEHA) and the Civil Rights Act of 1964.

 BEING AN AT-WILL EMPLOYEE DOES NOT MEAN YOUR EMPLOYER CAN FIRE YOU ILLEGALLY